David Hardman

 Praise for An Act of Congress.

-Readers praise First Tour for its honesty, emotional depth, and unflinching portrayal of war’s lasting impact.
+Readers praise this Vietnam War memoir for its emotional honesty, historical depth, and powerful portrayal of life after combat.

 Stay Connected to Stories That Matter